codefuse-ai/Awesome-Code-LLM/README.md

 - "SOSecure: Safer Code Generation with RAG and StackOverflow Discussions" [2025-03] [[paper](https://arxiv.org/abs/2503.13654)]

 - "When LLMs Meet API Documentation: Can Retrieval Augmentation Aid Code Generation Just as It Helps Developers?"
 [2025-03] [[paper](https://arxiv.org/abs/2503.15231)]

+- "What to Retrieve for Effective Retrieval-Augmented Code Generation?
+An Empirical Study and Beyond" [2025-03] [[paper](https://arxiv.org/abs/2503.20589)]

 ### Code Ranking